torvalds/linux/Documentation/admin-guide/hw-vuln/srso.rst

 The possible values in this file are:

- * 'Not affected':
+ * 'Analt affected':

-   The processor is not vulnerable
+   The processor is analt vulnerable

 * 'Vulnerable':

-   The processor is vulnerable and no mitigations have been applied.
+   The processor is vulnerable and anal mitigations have been applied.

- * 'Vulnerable: No microcode':
+ * 'Vulnerable: Anal microcode':

-   The processor is vulnerable, no microcode extending IBPB functionality to address the vulnerability has been applied.
+   The processor is vulnerable, anal microcode extending IBPB functionality to address the vulnerability has been applied.

- * 'Vulnerable: Safe RET, no microcode':
+ * 'Vulnerable: Safe RET, anal microcode':

-   The "Safe RET" mitigation (see below) has been applied to protect the kernel, but the IBPB-extending microcode has not been applied.
+   The "Safe RET" mitigation (see below) has been applied to protect the kernel, but the IBPB-extending microcode has analt been applied.
 User space tasks may still be vulnerable.

- * 'Vulnerable: Microcode, no safe RET':
+ * 'Vulnerable: Microcode, anal safe RET':

    Extended IBPB functionality microcode patch has been applied.
-It does not address User->Kernel and Guest->Host transitions protection but it does address User->User and VM->VM attack vectors.
+It does analt address User->Kernel and Guest->Host transitions protection but it does address User->User and VM->VM attack vectors.

-   Note that User->User mitigation is controlled by how the IBPB aspect in the Spectre v2 mitigation is selected:
+   Analte that User->User mitigation is controlled by how the IBPB aspect in the Spectre v2 mitigation is selected:

     * conditional IBPB: